sass/sass-site/source/documentation/style-rules/index.md

     border: 1px solid #e1e4e8
 {% endcodeExample %}

-{% markdown %}
 ## Nesting

 But Sass wants to make your life easier.
 Rather than repeating the same selectors over and over again, you can write one style rules inside another.
 Sass will automatically combine the outer rule's selector with the inner rule's.
-{% endmarkdown %}

 {% render 'code_snippets/example-nesting' %}